Azylem/DOCTEST/DIP-1.md

     * :x: A Last Call which results in material changes or substantial unaddressed technical complaints will cause the DIP to revert to Draft.
     * :arrow_right: Accepted (Core DIPs only) – A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
     * :arrow_right: Final (Not core DIPs) – A successful Last Call without material changes or unaddressed technical complaints will become Final.
-  * **Accepted (Core DIPs only)** – This DIP is in the hands of the Ethereum client developers.
+  * **Accepted (Core DIPs only)** – This DIP is in the hands of the DERO client developers.
 Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the DIP process.
-    * :arrow_right: Final – Standards Track Core DIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
+    * :arrow_right: Final – Standards Track Core DIPs must be implemented in at least three viable DERO clients before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
   * **Final** – This DIP represents the current state-of-the-art.
 A Final DIP should only be updated to correct errata.

 Other exceptional statuses include: